Ultimate 2 Weeks Japan Itinerary:

 Kiyomizudera Temple

 Kiyomizudera Temple is one of the most famous and popular temples in Kyoto.
+If you only visit one temple in Kyoto, this one should be it.
 The dramatic terrace jutting out on the hillside is a popular photo spot, and also gives sweeping views of Kyoto and the foliage below.
 If visiting during cherry blossom season or fall foliage season, check if the temple is holding special events where they illuminate the trees at night.
 The temple is also famous for its shrine dedicated to the deity of love and matchmaking, which makes it a popular site for young people to visit to pray for love.
 The streets approaching Kiyomizudera Temple are lined with stores and restaurants catering to tourists and temple pilgrims looking for a souvenir or a snack.

 Fushimi Inari-Taisha Shrine